 Zoie

-It was almost 10 p.m., and Zoie was getting ready to crash from a long day of note-taking and flashcard writing.
-Her mom had fallen asleep on the couch downstairs, and the house was wrapped in that deep, post-holiday quiet.
-Her phone rang just as she was brushing her teeth.
-It was Ryin.
+It was almost 10 p.m., and Zoie was getting ready to crash after a long day of note-taking and flashcard writing.
+Her mom had fallen asleep on the couch downstairs.

 Zoie’s stomach dropped.
 “Ryin?”
 Her voice sharpened.
 “Where are you?”